Heating Instructions

 Tip: For best results, stir curries and greens before serving to redistribute heat evenly.

-Roti and Naan
+Naan

 Samosas, Spring Rolls and Katsu